Use Windows 10 legally in Virtualbox

 When installer is done and you have restarted your virtual machine - you have a licensed Windows VM.

-Now remember to remove your physical Windows installation - if you continue to run two installations you violate your Windows license.
+If you are not using an OEM version - tied to your systems firmware - remove your physical Windows installation - if you continue to run two installations you violate your Windows license.